 In this scripture passage, Paul was writing to the Christian church in Rome and encouraging them with his statement that nothing could separate them (or “us”) from the love of God.
 His statement is not applicable to non-Christians.

 Romans 11:32 says, “For God has committed them all to disobedience, that He might have mercy on all.”

-This verse indicates that God allows people to be disobedient, so that He can demonstrate His continuing mercy to them throughout their lifetime, despite their disobedience.
+This verse of scripture indicates that God allows people to be disobedient, so that He can demonstrate His continuing mercy to them throughout their lifetime, despite their disobedience.
 There is no inference that everyone will ultimately be given eternal salvation.

 1 Corinthians 15:22 states, “For as in Adam all die, even so in Christ all shall be made alive.”

-This verse indicates that everyone who is “in Christ” (i.e., has trusted in Jesus Christ as their Savior) will be made alive (i.e., have eternal salvation).
+This scripture indicates that everyone who is “in Christ” (i.e., has trusted in Jesus Christ as their Savior) will be made alive (i.e., have eternal salvation).
 Based on other scriptures, such as those in the main body of this article, there does not seem to be a valid reason to believe that every person will have eternal salvation, even if they do not trust in Jesus Christ as their Savior.

 1 Timothy 2:3-4 declares, “For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.”

 As we previously indicated with regard to Luke 15:4 and 8, although God “desires all men to be saved,” (i.e., to have eternal salvation), He allows each person to have free will.
 And, because many people choose not to place their trust in Jesus Christ to be their Savior, they will not have eternal salvation.

 It is our hope that our responses to the scriptures cited in this Appendix, when considered with our discussion in the previous section of this article, are sufficiently convincing to refute the belief that everyone will receive eternal salvation.